-Description: This demonstration illustrates how the speed of light can be measured.
+Description: This demonstration illustrates a method for measuring the speed of light.

 - Beam Splitter